jarplace/jarplace.github.io/docs/users.md

 # jarplace user modify

-For and existing user you can modify password and readonly status.
+For an existing user you can modify password and readonly status.
 Use `jarplace repo modify USER_NAME --repo REPOSITORY_NAME` with `--password PASSWORD` and/or `--readonly` to alter those options.

 # jarplace user delete